<NativeTabs />

 Guard tabs behind authentication with NativeTabs.Protected:

-import { NativeTabs } from 'one'
+import { NativeTabs } from 'one/native-tabs'

 export default function Layout() {